Lampeter Town A.F.C.: History

 Lampeter were founder members of the Cardiganshire League in 1921, finishing bottom of the southern section in the league's inaugural season.

 For the 2025–26 season the team was promoted for the first time to a tier four league.
 This came after finishing as league champions of the Ceredigion League and gaining tier four certification.

+Ground

+The club plays its home matches at North Road.
+The ground has floodlights.